Engineer Machine Design Contest

 The Engineering Machine Design Contest (EMDC) is an opportunity for teams of 3 to 12 high school students to design and build a complex machine using everyday objects with the guidance of a coach.
 The completed machine will use multiple steps to complete a simple task.
 Teams showcase and exhibit their machine at a regional contest with the opportunity to advance to the Engineering Machine Design Championship.
 Teams are scored on a Team Journal, Team Presentation, and Machine Design and Operation.

 Each year, a competition theme is chosen to guide the machine build, allowing whimsical creativity to flourish.
-The theme for 2026 is Engineering Across Eras: Innovating Industrial Engineering Through Time.
+The theme for 2027 is Engineering the Invisible Universe: Atoms to Applications at the Nanoscale

 Objectives of the Program